ISBSA 17

 Themes of the 17th ISBSA

-The main theme of the 17th ISBSA will be:
+The main theme of the 17th ISBSA was:

 State and Private Shipbuilding through the Ages

-The main session of the seventeenth International Symposium on Boat and Ship Archaeology intends to explore the theme of state and private shipbuilding within various technical traditions, without chronological or geographical limitation.
+The main session of the seventeenth International Symposium on Boat and Ship Archaeology intended to explore the theme of state and private shipbuilding within various technical traditions, without chronological or geographical limitation.

 Multiple parameters influence the design and construction of a ship/boat.
 First and foremost are the types of material available—whether locally sourced or imported, harvested in a controlled manner, collected opportunistically, or even reused.
 Also relevant is the technical culture of the builder and his know-how, the function for which the boat is to be used, and the financial investment of the client.
 The latter can play a considerable role, depending on whether the client is a private individual, a merchants’ or fishermen’s association, a religious congregation or a state.
 The design is also likely to be influenced by the political goal being pursued—be that military, prestige, or the objective of a command economy.